hms-dbmi/hic-data-analysis-bootcamp/README.md

 ### From contact matrices to biology

 1. Install [conda](https://conda.io/miniconda.html), if you have not already done so.
-If using the docker image from the previous section, it is installed for you.
-(Conda is an open source package management tool that allows you to create separate environments.)
+It is installed for you if you are using the docker image from the previous section.
+Conda is an open source package management tool that allows you to create separate environments.
-1. clone this repo and set up the environment.
+2. Clone this repo and set up the environment.
     ```
     git clone https://github.com/hms-dbmi/hic-data-analysis-bootcamp
     cd hic-data-analysis-bootcamp